9 Mainframe Statistics That May Surprise You

 How do we know?
 Because someone ran a test, complete with a video to prove the results.
 (Source.)

-6. Mainframes handle 30 billion business transactions each day.
+6. Each IBM z15 mainframe can handle 19 billion business transactions a day.

-7. Revenue from z System sales increased 62 percent year-over-year with the 2019 release of the z15 system.
+7. Revenue from z System sales increased 62 percent year-over-year with the 2019 release of the newest IBM mainframe, the z15 system.

 Yes, IBM continues to make a lot of money from mainframe sales.
 (Source.)